Dark skin: Evolution

 Due to natural selection, people who lived in areas of intense sunlight developed dark skin colouration to protect against ultraviolet (UV) light, mainly to protect their body from folate depletion.
 Evolutionary pigmentation of the skin was caused by ultraviolet radiation of the sun.
-As hominids gradually lost their fur between 1.2 and 4 million years ago, to allow for better cooling through sweating, their naked and lightly-pigmented skin was exposed to sunlight.
+As hominids gradually lost their fur between 1.2 and 4 million years ago, to allow for better cooling through sweating, their naked and lightly pigmented skin was exposed to sunlight.
 In the tropics, natural selection favoured dark-skinned human populations as high levels of skin pigmentation protected against the harmful effects of sunlight.
 Indigenous populations' skin reflectance (the amount of sunlight the skin reflects) and the actual UV radiation in a particular geographic area is highly correlated, which supports this idea.
 Genetic evidence also supports this notion, demonstrating that around 1.2 million years ago there was a strong evolutionary pressure which acted on the development of dark skin pigmentation in early members of the genus Homo.
 The effect of sunlight on folic acid levels has been crucial in the development of dark skin.

-The earliest primate ancestors of modern humans most likely had light skin, like our closest modern relative—the chimpanzee.
-About 7 million years ago human and chimpanzee lineages diverged, and between 4.5 and 2 million years ago early humans moved out of rainforests to the savannas of East Africa.
+The earliest primate ancestors of modern humans most likely had pale skin, like our closest modern relative—the chimpanzee.
+About 7 million years ago human and chimpanzee lineages diverged, and between 4.5 and 2 million years ago early humans moved out of rainforests to the savannas of sub-Saharan Africa.
 They not only had to cope with more intense sunlight but had to develop a better cooling system.
 It was harder to get food in the hot savannas and as mammalian brains are prone to overheating—5 or 6 °C rise in temperature can lead to heatstroke—there was a need for the development of better heat regulation.
 The solution was sweating and loss of body hair.

 Sweating dissipated heat through evaporation.
 Early humans, like chimpanzees now, had few sweat glands, and most of them were located in the palms of the hand and the soles of the feet.
 At times, individuals with more sweat glands were born.
 These humans could search for food and hunt for longer periods before being forced back to the shades.
 The more they could forage, the more and healthier offspring they could produce, and the higher the chance they had to pass on their genes for abundant sweat glands.
 With less hair, sweat could evaporate more easily and cool the bodies of humans faster.
 A few million years of evolution later, early humans had sparse body hair and more than 2 million sweat glands in their body.